By Francesco Zuppichini, Francesco Cicala

 CliftonStrengths identifies workplace talents through a positive-only lens.
 Useful for organizational development, team building, and career conversations.

-Soultrace identifies personality patterns through Bayesian inference with adaptive question selection.
+Soultrace identifies personality patterns through a two-stage latent trait model—8 psychological traits inferred via Bayesian updates, then transformed into color probabilities.
 Useful for genuine self-understanding that extends beyond work.

 One tells you what you're good at.
 The other tells you who you are.